-Cards, player sheets, and full rules will be uploaded at a later date.
+Cards, player sheets, and full rules may be uploaded at a later date.

 Some drunk frat boys have gotten their hands on a time machine.
 Each one wants to reach achieve a different totally awesome and sensible goal a different time period.
 They fight over control of the time machine while still keeping their glasses full and their blood alcohol content high.

-Cards, board template, and rules will be uploaded at a later date.
+Cards, board template, and rules may be uploaded at a later date.

 A single-player card game in which the player attempts to uncover and claim as many cards as possible around the sides of two hexagons.
 The full rules can be found on this Google Doc.